pierrehub2b/actiontestscript/README.md

 ```
 * You can define the proxy used by browsers during execution of the test.
 * You can define initial window size of a tested application and it's initial position (appBounding).
-* You can define default maxTry action in order to wait that an element exists or wait element is interactable before execution action on it.
+* You can define default maxTry action to wait element exists or wait it is interactable before execute action.
+* You can define default maxTry get property to wait element's property exists and is not null.
 * You can define default timeout (in sec.) for executing javascript or wait page loaded (web application).
 * For each browser used you can define the time to wait after each actions in miliseconds and the path of the binaries of the browser if needed.
-* You can add options to the browsers driver
+* You can add options to the browsers driver.
 * You can define application name and path of installed applications on the host machine.

 ## List of available ATS actions